prateekgv/prateekgv.github.io/research/index.md

 * Modeling, detecting, and tracking of freezing of gait in Parkinson disease.
 * Identification of sleep-EEG based biomarkers for Alzheimer's disease.
-* Target detection using weather radars and electromagnetic vector sensors.
+* Target detection using weather radars and electromagnetic vector sensors.[More](/wradaremvs/)

 During my stay at the Indian Institute of Science, Bangalore, I worked on the following projects: